ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 and next month's data trained), thus based on the recomendation of the ml system, the manager can decide if the machine is due for repairs or not.

+I'll be using streamlit.io to build the data app for the manager as well The link will be in the expectation.txt file